Gordon emphasizes post-COVID economic recovery, education funding in State of the State address

-CHEYENNE – Gov. Mark Gordon emphasized better days lie ahead as Wyoming recovers from the COVID-19 pandemic, while encouraging lawmakers to pursue ways to enhance the state’s economic recovery instead of “politically oriented legislation,” in his State of the State address Tuesday.
+CHEYENNE – Gov. Mark Gordon emphasized better days lie ahead as Wyoming recovers from the COVID-19 pandemic, while encouraging lawmakers, in his State of the State address Tuesday, to pursue ways to enhance the state’s economic recovery instead of producing “politically oriented legislation.”

 While the governor’s annual address is typically marked by festivities in a joint session of lawmakers in the House chamber, this year was different.
 Gordon delivered his speech virtually from the Historic Supreme Court Chamber, with just a few elected leaders attending in person.